ashvithakumar/HCATest1/README.md

 Select the E2E testing, chrome browser and click 'start E2E testing in chrome' button - will now be able to see the file structure

-Click on HCATest1 file under cypress/e2e/HCATestsFolder
+Click on `HCATest1` file under cypress/e2e/HCATestsFolder to run the test file.

 The tests start running and results can be viewed in left panel.